shred/lora-connect/README.md

 ## Kudos

-This project would not exist without Trammell Hudson's awesome blog article about ["hacking your dishwasher"](https://trmm.net/homeconnect/) and the related [hcpy](https://github.com/osresearch/hcpy) project.
+* This project would not exist without Trammell Hudson's awesome blog article about ["hacking your dishwasher"](https://trmm.net/homeconnect/) and the related [hcpy](https://github.com/osresearch/hcpy) project.
 Thank you, Trammell!
+* The CBC implementation was copied from the [arduinolibs](https://github.com/rweather/arduinolibs) crypto legacy by Rhys Weatherley.

 ## Contribution